marc-mabe/php-enum-cl/README.md

 ### PHPStan

-By default PHPStan will complain about unused private constants as it can't automatically detect the special use via reflection in this case.
+By default PHPStan will complain about unused constants as it can't automatically detect the special use via reflection in this case.

 To avoid this you need to add the following to your `phpstan.neon[.dist]`: